What is MMPA?

 Who are MMPA’s members?

 The City of Elk River, Minnesota became the twelfth and newest member of MMPA in 2013.
 Elk River decided to join MMPA after reviewing a number of power supply alternatives.
-Elk River will begin buying its wholesale power requirements from MMPA on October 1, 2018.
+Elk River began buying its wholesale power requirements from MMPA on October 1, 2018.

 Who manages MMPA?